TravisWheelerLab/disco/README.md

 some rule, return it for processing by the next function in the heuristic function list.
 Templates showing basic thresholding of predictions based on uncertainties are included.
 Pull requests welcome!
+Since it can be computationally intensive to re-predict all of the data with infer.py and then apply new heuristics to the prediction, interactive_plot.py also supports manipulating predictions with the heuristics in heuristics.py (if you're not tired of hearing the word "heuristic" I'm impressed).
+This will run your custom heuristics on the data produced by infer.py with the --debug flag but won't save the results anywhere, since it's for on-the-fly iteration and debugging.
+To actually save the results with new heuristics re-run infer.py with ```--output_csv_path``` set.

 # How it works